awickert/gFlex/README.md

 # flex.wOutFile =
 flex.output() # Plots and/or saves output, or does nothing, depending on
               # whether flex.plotChoice and/or flex.wOutFile have been set
+# TO OBTAIN OUTPUT DIRECTLY IN PYTHON, you can assign the internal variable,
+# flex.w, to another variable -- or as an element in a list if you are looping
+# over many runs of gFlex:
+deflection = flex.w
 ```

 ##### With a configuration file